Eric Fearon: Career

 "a giant in the field of carcinogenesis, specifically colorectal cancer."

 In 2018, Fearon was named a fellow of the American Association for the Advancement of Science for "distinguished contributions to the cancer field, particularly in defining the role of accumulated mutations in oncogenes and tumor suppressor genes in colon cancer pathogenesis."

 Personal life

 Fearon and his wife, Kathleen R. Cho, have two daughters together.

+He is an avid cyclist and pedals approximately 120 miles per week.